Applifting/link-shortener/README.md

 - Change DB configuration
 - Change wait_for_db from sleep to pinging the db
 - Change href links from localhost to fueled.by
+- Add attribution tags to icons that end up being used